drochag/worldtime/README.md

 1. Search for your preferred locations to see them on the list 🔎
 1. Remove the desired locations with the trash icon at the left of each row 🗑️
 1. Use the ruler to check equivalents in time while aligning other times 📏
+1. Drag and drop to rearrange locations 🏎️
-1. Use it as a PWA and save it to your phone 😲
+1. Use it as a PWA and save it to your phone 🎮
-1. It automatically caches your search, so whenever you open the app/website you'll see your previous searches 😊
+1. It automatically caches your search, so whenever you open the app/website you'll see your previous searches 💾

 ## 📝 TODO